SFPC/spring2014/README.md

 # Code + Poetry

 ### 4.29 Tue
-AM:  Zach, Taeyoon, Tega

-PM:  Zach, Taeyoon, Tega
+AM & PM:  Zach, Taeyoon, Tega will be in school

 3~5pm Circuits lab with Taeyoon

 Happy hour with guest: Ishac Bertran